isc-projects/kea/doc/sphinx/arm/admin.rst

         mysql: [Warning] Using a password on the command line interface can be insecure.
         ERROR/kea-admin: Create failed, the user, keatest, has insufficient privileges.

-    The simplest way around this is to set the global MySQL variable, log_bin_trust_function_creators, to 1 via the MySQL client.
+    The simplest way around this is to set the global MySQL variable, ``log_bin_trust_function_creators``, to 1 via the MySQL client.
     Note this must be done as a user with SUPER privileges:

     .. code-block:: mysql